robvdw/Digital-Humans/Code/REAMD.md

 * https://servicedesk.surf.nl/wiki/display/WIKI/JupyterHub+for+education

-## How to use Matplotlib to enable grapical output of the notebook
+## How to use Matplotlib to enable graphical output of the notebook

 * https://servicedesk.surf.nl/wiki/display/WIKI/Matplotlib+is+currently+using+agg%2C+which+is+a+non-GUI+backend%2C+so+cannot+show+the+figure